This page contains the complete documentation for pbqff as a single HTML

 can be handy for large numbers.

-The main consideration when choosing a chunk_size
+The main consideration when choosing a chunk_size is the

 amount of time spent submitting jobs versus actually running jobs.